applicationdesignframework/applicationdesignframework.github.io/README.md

 * Software **components** are things that are independently replaceable and upgradeable.

 ## Mindset
 > Application is an ownership boundary.
-It includes metadata, toolchain, and components.

 > Application boundary should evolve with organizational and software changes.